Bino (footballer, born 1972): Coaching career

 In 2010, Bino returned to Sporting as a scout.
 He subsequently rejoined Porto, as youth manager of Padroense F.C. who acted as the farm team.

 In early 2014, following an assistant stint, Bino was appointed head coach of Porto's under-17s.
 He left the position in June 2017, being replaced by Mário Silva.

 Bino signed a two-and-a-half-year deal at Vitória de Guimarães' reserves on 10 December 2019.
 On 5 April 2021 he became the third coach of the season at the helm of the first team, after the dismissal of João Henriques.
 Four days later on his professional management debut, the side lost 3–0 at Portimonense SC.
 He resigned on 13 May with two wins from seven, leaving Moreno to end the campaign as the club's fourth manager.

-On 26 October 2021, Bino replaced Belenenses SAD-bound Filipe Cândido in charge of U.D.
+On 26 October 2021, Bino replaced B-SAD-bound Filipe Cândido in charge of U.D.
 Leiria.
 Having been eliminated from the play-offs by F.C.
 Alverca in his one season in charge of the Liga 3 team, his contract was not renewed in May.